-Boy I’m slow at getting these out!
-I’m writing this as I’m nearly finished my vegan Whole 30!
+Boy, I’m slow at getting these out!
+I’m writing this as I’m nearly finished with my vegan Whole 30!
 If you’d like to find out what was different during week 2, if my mood improved after a rocky start during week 1, and what I ate, read on.

 If you’re wondering why I’m doing the Whole 30, or are a bit Whole 30-curious, check out my post for people thinking of doing a vegan Whole 30.

 (Psst if you’re just joining me you can check out my weekly reports, menus and my final results here in my whole 30 section).

 What I learnt during Week 2

 This week I definitely started feeling better in just about every way.
 Cravings diminished noticeably, and food looked more appetizing to me (the food that I had prepared, that is).

 I kept meaning to have a more “Whole 30 breakfast”, savory style, but fruit is so quick and I don’t usually eat it any other time …

 And this vegan Whole 30 stuff is hard enough as it is, if I have to cook another meal every day (breakfast) I’ll SCREAM.

 I comfort myself with the thought that if my diet has been reduced to vegetables, fruit, nuts and seeds for 30 days, then I can probably safely up my fruit content a bit more than is optimal in the regular Whole 30.

 Plus, as I basically never ate fruit before, I see my new fruitiness as a good thing.